Regime Assessment • Layer 1

 Momentum Evidence

-- Internal tensions rising between producer costs (PPI) and consumer inflation (PCE)
+- Tensions between upstream producer costs and consumer prices are intensifying

 Tension Summary